SyahrulApr86/Weekly-Schedules/readme.md

 - **TypeScript**: A superset of JavaScript that adds static types.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Vite**: A modern build tool for frontend development.
+- **Docker**: Containerization platform to build and run the application.
+- **Nginx**: Web server used to serve the production build of the application.

 ## Contribution